 Experienced commercial litigators do not see each case as a moral challenge but instead a project that needs planning, consultation, strategic direction and execution.
 If your lawyer cannot give you a list of tasks (such as a completion plan) then how are they going to actually manage the litigation?
 The answer is likely to be that the lawyer will take a reactive approach that will adversely affect your bank balance and blood pressure.

 The benefit of monthly billing is that it will keep you in touch with your legal fees on a regular basis.
 It will also mean your lawyer will need to write off any Work-In-Progress (WIP) on your account that hasn’t added any value to the case.

-If you develop a negative relationship with your lawyer and make their work difficult this will be likely to increase your legal fees.
-Lawyers respond to negative client relationships by carefully documenting all exchanges with clients, being pedantic, writing detailed advices and terminating retainers when fees are unpaid.
-If you had a serious obstacle, wouldn’t it be better if you and your lawyer worked together to overcome it?
+If you develop a negative relationship with your lawyer and make their work difficult, this may increase your legal fees.
+By contrast, having a positive relationship with your lawyer will avoid scrutiny by your lawyer of all tasks done.
+Lawyers are known to respond to negative client relationships by carefully documenting all exchanges with clients, being pedantic, writing detailed advices and terminating retainers when fees are unpaid.

 9. Ask for an upfront price